Fernando21868/cse210-05/README.md

   +-- __main__.py       (entry point for program)
   +-- constans.py       (constants for the game)
 +-- README.md           (general info)
++-- Cycle specification (diagrams and classes of the game)
 ```

 ## Required Technologies